sql-formatter-org/sql-formatter/docs/params.md

 - tsql - `@name`, `@"name"`, `@[name]`
 - trino - _no support_

-You can also configure the supported placeholder types using the [paramTypes][] config option.
+If you need to use a different placeholder syntax than the builtin one, you can configure the supported placeholder types using the [paramTypes][] config option.

 [paramtypes]: ./paramTypes.md